Rupesh17/MVVM-NYArticleTestApp/README.md

     * We did not setup for exporting the build or code-singing for now as iTunes credential required.
 Once credential is there we can setup these activity.

-Fastlane is setup on Xcode server and integrated in development project also for following activity (Lane)
+Fastlane is setup on Xcode server and integrated in development project also for following activity (Lane):
 * Generating Test report
 * Generating screen shot.
 * We did not setup code-singing for now as iTunesConnect credential required.
 Once credential is there we can setup these activity.

 ![alt text](https://user-images.githubusercontent.com/15336778/42815271-952b0cb2-89e4-11e8-81e4-f31ccf255bca.png)